-The third interface that you will use for some administrative tasks is the Infoprint Manager Management Console.
+The third interface that you will use for some administrative tasks is the InfoPrint Manager Management Console.
 These tasks include the following:

-- Stopping and restarting the Infoprint Manager server
+- Stopping and restarting the InfoPrint Manager server

 - Submitting test jobs

 - Creating non-shared PSF Direct destinations

-- Managing PSF Direct host receivers
+- · Managing PSF Direct host receivers

-- · Managing DPF host receivers
+- Managing DPF host receivers

-- Managing MVSTM Download receivers
+- Managing MVS Download receivers

 - Viewing and deleting resources in the DPF Resource Database

 - Managing security

 - Viewing server and destination logs

-· Controlling tracing
+- Controlling tracing

-The Management Console only runs on the Windows NT/Windows 2000 system where the Infoprint Manager server is installed.
-If you want to be able to use the Management Console on a remote system, you must either:
+The Management Console only runs on the Windows system where the InfoPrint Manager server is installed.
+If you want to be able to use the Management Console on a remote system, you must use the built-in Terminal Server capabilities and install the InfoPrint Manager server on one of the following systems: